 Heating changes the structure of the proteins in milk that gel, causing the finished yogurt to have a thick consistency.

-You don’t have to heat the milk, but if you want to eat the finished yogurt with a bowl and spoon, you might want to.
-There is a way to make raw milk yogurt with the help of gelatin and some different cultures.ย
+You don’t have to heat the milk, but if you want to eat the finished yogurt with a bowl and spoon, it is a good idea.
+There is a way to make raw milk yogurt with the help of gelatin and some different cultures, not covered in this post.ย

 As far as fermenting time goes, for bowls of yogurt I like to ferment 8 hours.
 Any longer and my kids say it’s too sour.
 For smoothies, they can tolerate the 24-hour tangy yogurt.
 I sweeten it up by blending it with frozen bananas and strawberries.